MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     Minimum = 0ms, Maximum = 1ms, Average = 0ms
 ```

-Use the KDNET utility to enable kernel mode debugging on the target system by completing the following steps.
+To use the KDNET utility to enable kernel-mode debugging on the target system, peform the following steps.

 1. On the host system, locate the WDK KDNET directory.
 By default it is located here.
 ``` syntax